Thibault-Monnier/frites-2026/README.md

 ## Setting up & Compiling

 Start by cloning this repository with one of the following commands:

 ```bash
 git clone https://gitlab.com/ftc-civ/frites/2026.git
 git clone git@gitlab.com:ftc-civ/frites/2026.git
 ```

 Make sure you have [Android Studio](https://developer.android.com/studio) installed (this is required to compile the code), and Java 21 (may not work with more recent versions!).

 Open this directory in Android Studio and let it sync (required if you want to be able to compile the code, even from the terminal).

 To compile, use Android Studio or run the following command (on Linux, you may have to run `chmod +x ./gradlew` first):

 ```bash
 ./gradlew build
 ```

 ## Coding guidelines

 ### General

-- __Names should _always_ be descriptive and meaningful__: Don't use non-trivial abbreviations, and don't use single letter names (except in `for` loops).
+- __Names should _always_ be descriptive and meaningful__: Don't use non-trivial abbreviations, and
+  don't use single letter names (except in `for` loops).
 Good naming is the base of good code.
 - __Keep it simple:__ If it looks complicated, then there’s probably a better and simpler way to do it.
 - __Keep it readable:__ Avoid nesting things too much, using long lines (over 100 characters), and space your code out.
 - __Avoid magic numbers:__ Use named constants instead.
-- In a class, the definition order is:
-    1. static properties
-    2. public properties
-    3. private properties
-    4. public/private methods

 ### Formatting

 - __Classes and enums__ start with _uppercase_ and use _PascalCase_
 - __Objects, variables and functions__ start with _lowercase_ and use _camelCase_
 - __Constants and enum members__ use _CONSTANT_CASE_